 Kasey is a graduate student in the Department of Anthropology.
 While pursing her Masters in Historic Preservation at Penn, she became interested in the intersection between cultural heritage studies, anthropology, and historic preservation, particularly focusing on ideas of ownership and control of historic resources.
 She has been a part of the colonial house sub-project of the Tihosuco Heritage Preservation and Community Development Project in Quintana Roo, Mexico, since 2014.
 Her work on that project ranges from documentation and drawing of the existing structures to interviewing owners and members of the community regarding their perceptions of the colonial era structures in town.
 More broadly, her interests include cultural heritage, identity, memorialization, historic preservation, community-based archaeological projects, how space impacts culture and memory, and the spatial manifestations of inequality.

 Chris is a graduate student in the Department of Anthropology at the University of Pennsylvania.
 His research seeks to understand the epistemic value-gap between stakeholders of cultural heritage, including indigenous peoples, museum professionals, and the public.
 In particular, he focuses on how, why, and to what effect colonizers objectify and how colonized subjectify the same cultural heritage.
-He is a Research Assistant for Dr. Margaret Bruchac's "On the Wampum Trail" project, as well as Dr. Brian Daniel's work with the Shasta in California.
-His background is in archaeological heritage legal compliance work, especially the Native American Graves Protection and Repatriation Act, for museums, universities, and the military.
+Currently, his research is located between the museums of continental France and the Oceanic peoples represented within them.
+He is a Research Assistant for Dr. Brian Daniel’s Shasta project in California.
+His background is in archaeological heritage legal compliance work, especially the Native American Graves Protection and Repatriation Act, for museums, universities, and the US military.

 Maria Fernanda Esteban Palma